CindyLi86/Thesis-Project/README.md

 1. Inquery sent to Thunder Lotus for licence to develope the mod.
 2. Explore the Java and bedrock version of Minecraft.
+3. Reached out to undergrad alumni for mod development.

 </details>
 2.6 Learn Mincraft